gear-tech/gear-js/utils/ez-transactions/README.md

 ## Use signless-transactions

+To streamline the process further, the frontend of the application creates a temporary sub-account for the user.
+This sub-account is granted the necessary permissions by the user to automatically sign transactions on their behalf.
+This means that users don’t need to manually sign each transaction with their private key, enhancing convenience.
+The main account issue a [voucher](https://wiki.vara.network/docs/api/vouchers) to the sub-account to cover gas fees.

 Signless transactions require the implementation of a session service for a program.

-The provider may use a Sails-generated program or metadata.
+Programs can be written either in [Sails](https://github.com/gear-tech/sails?tab=readme-ov-file#sails-) or using [metadata](https://wiki.vara.network/docs/build/gstd/metadata).
+So the provider may use a [Sails-generated program](https://github.com/gear-tech/sails/blob/master/js/README.md#generate-library-from-idl) or metadata:

 ### Sails program based provider